Turkey Quinoa Chili (under 400 calories!)

 Minutes later, they run down the stairs with their bathing suits on.
 I must say, I was a bit relieved.
 Obviously we’re all slightly stir-crazy.

-I love this turkey quinoa chili because it’s SUPER easy to make (the quinoa cooks right there with the rest of the ingredients as it simmers on the stove) and it’s packed with protein but still relatively low in calories.
+I love this turkey quinoa chili because it’s SUPER easy to make (the quinoa cooks right there with the rest of the ingredients as it simmers on the stove) and it’s packed with protein but is still low in calories.
 It freezes great but it’s also perfect for meal prep.
 You can make a big batch of this and you’ll have lunches ready for the whole week.

 Enjoy and stay warm!